rawitat/gtypist_lessons/programming_quotes.typ

 I:[7] Veronica Roth, "Divergent"
 S:Two things you should know about me; The first is that I am deeply suspicious of :people in general.
 It is my nature to expect the worst of them.

+*:PHIL2_8
+I:[8] Richard Dawkins
+S:Personally, I rather look forward to a computer prorgam wining the world chess :championship.
+Humanity needs a lesson in humility.

+*:PHIL2_9
+I:[9] Louis V. Gerstner, Jr.
+S:Computers are magnificent tools for the realization of our dreams, but no machine :can replace the human spark of spirit, compassion, love, and understanding.

+*:PHIL2_10
+I:[10] Sydney J. Harris
+S:The real danger is not that computers will begin to think like men, but that men :will begin to think like computers.

+*:PHIL2_11
+I:[11] Adam Osborne
+S:The future lies in designing and selling computers that people don't realize :are computers at all.

+*:PHIL2_12
+I:[12] Alan Kay
+S:Computer science inverts the normal.
+In normal science, you're given a world, :and your job is to find out the rules.
+In computer science, you give the :computer the rules, and it creates the world.

+*:PHIL2_13
+I:[13] Paul Allen
+S:The promise of artificial intelligence and computer science generally vastly :outweights the impact it could have on some jobs in the same way that, while the :invention of the airplane negatively affected the railroad industry, it opened :a much wider door to human to progress.

+*:PHIL2_14
+I:[14] Isaac Asimov, "Robot Visions"
+S:In a properly automated and educated world, then, machines may prove to be the :true humanizing influence.
+It may be that machines will do the work that makes :life possible and that human beings will do all the other things that make life :pleasant and worthwhile.

+*:PHIL2_15
+I:[15] William S. Burroughs
+S:The study of thinking machines teaches us more about the brain than we can learn :by introspective methods.
+Western man is externalizing himself in the form of :gadgets.

+*:PHIL2_16
+I:[16] Alan Turing, "Mechanical Intelligence: Collected Works of A.M.
+Turing" S:The original question, 'Can machines think?'
+I believe to be too meaningless :to deserve discussion.

+*:PHIL2_17
+I:[17] Douglas Rushkoff, "Program or Be Programmed: Ten Commands for a Digital Age" S:We are looking at a society increasingly dependent on machines, yet decreasingly :capable of making or even using them effectively.

+*:PHIL2_18
+I:[18] Bill Watterson, "There's Treasure Everywhere" S:We don't value craftsmanship anymore!
+All we value is ruthless efficiency, and :I say we deny our own humanity that way!
+Without appreciation for grace and :beauty, there's no pleasure in creating things and no pleasure in having them!
+ :
+ :Our lives are made drearier, rather than richer!
+How can a person take pride :in his work when skill and care are considered luxuries!
+We're not machines!
+ :We have a human need for craftsmanship.

+*:PHIL2_19
+I:[19] Hugo Cabret (Fictional Character)
+S:I'd imagine the whole world was one big machine.
+Machines never come with any :extra parts, you know.
+They always come with the exact amount they need.
+So I :figured, if the entire world was one big machine, I couldn't be an extra part.
+ :I had to be here for some reason.
+And that means you have to be here for some :reason, too.

+*:PHIL2_20
+I:[20] Adrian Tchaikovsky, "Blood of the Mantis" S:Progress is made by the improvement of people, not the improvement of machines.

+*:PHIL2_21
+I:[21] Louise Gluck, "The Wild Iris"
+S:Go ahead: say what you're thinking.
+ :The garden is not the real world.
+ :Machines are the real world.

+*:PHIL2_22
+I:[22] Kurt Vonnegut, "Breakfast of Champions"
+S:So, in the interests of survival, they trained themselves to be agreeing machines :instead of thinking machines.
+All their minds had to do was to discover what :other people were thinking, and then they thought that, too.

+*:PHIL2_23
+I:[23] Kai-Fu Lee
+S:Part of why predicting the ending to our artificial intelligence story is so :difficult is because this isn't just a story about machines.
+It's also a story :about human beings, people with free wills that allows them to make their own :choices and to shape their own destinies.
+Our AI future will be created by us, :and it will reflect the choices we make and the actions we take.

+*:PHIL2_24
+I:[24] E.M.
+Forster, "The Machine Stops"
+S:Cannot you see, cannot you all lecturers see, that it is we that are dying and :that down here the only thing that really lives is the Machine?
+ :
+ :We created the Machine, to do our will, but we cannot make it do our will now.
+ :It has robbed us of the sense of space and of the sense of touch, it has blurred :every human relation and narrowed down love to a carnal act, it has paralysed :our bodies and our wills, and now it compels us to worship it.
+The Machine :develops -- but not on our lines.
+The Machine proceeds -- but not to our goal.
+ :We only exist as the blood corpuscles that course through its arteries, and if :it could work without us, it would let us die.

+*:PHIL2_25
+I:[25] Steve Toutonghi, "Side Life"
+S:The machines of the mind are more difficult to recognize than machines of :iron and steam.

+*:PHIL2_26
+I:[26] Dahi Tamara Koch, "Within the event horizon: Poetry prose" S:Emotions make us human.
+Without being able to feel something, we cannot be :anything more than machines.

+*:PHIL2_27
+I:[27] Richie Norton
+S:The industrial model is gone.
+People are more than machines.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU